jgaa/restc-cpp/README.md

 - High level interface (similar to Java HTTP clients) for convenience
 - Follows redirects without any extra code at the API layer
 - Json serialization to and from native C++ objects
-- All IO operations are asynchronous trough boost::asio coroutines
+- All network IO operations are asynchronous trough boost::asio coroutines
 - Logging trough boost::log or trough your own log macros
 - Connection Pool for fast re-use of existing server connections.